alleyinteractive/hubot-code-review/README.md

 A Hubot script for GitHub code review on Slack.

+## NO LONGER MAINTAINED

+This project is no longer maintained.
+Alley is no longer using this project internally (we moved all code review workflows onto our other (free) Slack app [Helperbot](https://helperbot.alley.com) for a more integrated experience).

+We are leaving it up for historical purposes.
+If you are interested in taking over maintenance, please reach out to us.

 ## tldr;

 Drop a GitHub pull request url into a room, and Hubot adds the pull request